digideskio/kubernetes/docs/proposals/component-registration.md

 It's possible the above proposal could also be used to register AddOns that have been deployed with k8s, but then it becomes desirable to be able to use the pods API to proxy liveness/readiness probes, which increases complexity.

+It was also suggested that this proposal overlaps somewhat with the Nodes API, and that nodes could also be registered as components.

-There was desire expressed to delegate to the service and/or endpoints APIs to store component location, but because service endpoints are only usable within a cluster, it's not guaranteed that the components (namely the component-controller) will be able to access them.
+There was desire expressed to delegate to or integration with the service and/or endpoints APIs to store component location, but because service endpoints are only usable within a cluster, it's not guaranteed that the components (namely the component-controller) will be able to access them.
 The probes also still need to have a path to the liveness/readiness endpoints, which may not be the root endpoint exposed by the endpoints/service API.

 Because this proposal includes API changes, it's likely to be put into the experimental API group.